Neelka96/belly-button-challenge/README.md

 6. Optionally, click **“Subject ID Randomizer”** to see a random subject.
 7. Adjust the **“Number of Bars to Show”** dropdown to see fewer/more bar segments.

+<h3>OR!</h3>

+1. Visit the GitHub Page to visit the tool preloaded in your web-browser by [clicking here!](https://neelka96.github.io/belly-button-challenge/)
+2. You can also explore more information about how this tool was set up in [this section](#github-pages-deployment) of the README!

+> [!NOTE]
-> **Note:** If data is being fetched from a local `samples.json`, ensure that file is present in the correct relative path or served via local server (some browsers block local JSON fetch for security).
+> If data is being fetched from a local `samples.json`, ensure that file is present in the correct relative path
+> or served via local server (some browsers block local JSON fetch for security).

 ---